 regulation difficulty.
 One does not need to have an eating disorder to be in our

-While supportive meal groups are not of our intensive programs, we often
+Supportive meal groups are not of our intensive programs.
+We are

 What will happen at my first appointment?

 The first appointment is referred to as the “initial assessment.”
 At this first appointment, a therapist will ask you questions about your situation, types of problems you are experiencing, your personal and family history and other relevant information.
 After your assessment, our treatment team will devise an individualized treatment plan based on the information obtained during the assessment, as well as information provided by (with your consent) other (current or past) treatment providers.